smonn/validator-fns/README.md

 > Note that this package is still in beta stages and the API might change before the final 1.0.0 release.

 Minimal async validation library that aims to be as small as possible and with no external dependencies.
 Current UMD build is less that 2 kB minified + gzip.
-As a result, it does not include localized error messages.
+Note that this library does not include localized error messages.
 API inspired by [yup][yup].
 Built using TypeScript and includes definition files.
 Built targets ES2019.

 [npm][npm] | [docs][docs] | [github][github]